-Innovation, such as the large language model ChatGPT passing Radiology Board Exams, continues to reshape industries.
-However, preliminary findings suggest Radiologists are not taking full advantage of reporting automation tools that exist today.
-Automation tools transfer measurements and findings from imaging modalities into a reporting package, resulting in fundamental improvements in reporting efficiency, accuracy, and quality.
+Innovations like the large language model (LLM) ChatGPT passing Radiology Board Exams are reshaping industries.
+However, Imorgon’s research finds that many Radiologists are not fully utilizing reporting automation tools today.
+Automation tools in ultrasound reporting software transfer measurements and findings from imaging modalities into a reporting package, resulting in fundamental improvements in reporting efficiency, accuracy, and quality.
 It seems an easy argument that we should capture “easy” benefits today [MSR White Paper].

 By raising awareness of the benefits and addressing concerns or barriers to adoption, reporting automation tools can be promoted to improve the content and clarity of more radiology reports.
 To this end, common Reporting Automation topics are discussed below.

 The most common reporting automation tool in radiology is measurement transfer from the imaging modality to the reporting package, with ultrasound and DEXA being the most common modalities.
 Measurements are transferred from the imaging modality to the reporting system using DICOM Structured Reporting (DICOM SR).
 Companies such as Imorgon have developed products that consume the DICOM SR file and transfer it into the reporting package, typically Nuance Powerscribe.
 Some institutions reduce tedious and error-prone numeric dictation by transferring thousands of measurements daily.
-Documented studies talk about median reporting time reductions of 40% measurement intensive reports such as OB [Dr Horii SIIM Presentation].
+Documented studies discuss median reporting time reductions of 40% in measurement-intensive reports such as OB [Dr Horii SIIM Presentation].

-Another reporting automation strategy is electronic sonographer worksheets and templates.
+A more advanced reporting automation strategy is transferring sonographer findings from worksheets and templates into Radiology reporting software.
 Hundreds of publications and articles guide what constitutes a good ultrasound report.
 Many studies report positive outcomes using standardized ultrasound report templates, including a reduction in the use of CT [Link].
-With tools like Imorgon’s, ALL sonographers can provide exceptionally clear, concise, and consistent observations directly into the reporting package.
-Newer devices with touch-selectable checkboxes on tablets running electronic worksheets can further streamline the reporting process.
+With tools like Imorgon’s, ALL sonographers can directly provide obvious, concise, and consistent observations into the reporting package.
+This article discusses advanced strategies for transferring sonographer findings in ultrasound worksheets directly into radiology reporting software [Link].